Hot flash: Clonidine

 Clonidine is a blood pressure-lowering medication that can be used to relieve menopausal hot flashes when hormone replacement therapy is not needed or not desired.
 For hot flashes, clonidine works by helping reduce the response of the blood vessels to stimuli that cause them to narrow and widen.
 While not all women respond to clonidine as a hot flash medication, it can reduce hot flashes by 40% in some peri-menopausal women.

+Curcumin

+The anti-inflammatory properties of curcumin reduce vasomotor symptoms such as hot flashes and night sweats, while also reducing systolic and diastolic blood pressure in postmenopausal women.
+Curcumin is a yellow/orange polyphenol which is the major constituent of the spice turmeric, and gives turmeric its color.
+Curcumin has low bioavailability, but coadministration with piperine (the alkaloid which gives pungency to black pepper) can increase absorption up to 2,000 percent.

 Isoflavones

 Isoflavones are commonly found in legumes such as soy and red clover.
 The two soy isoflavones implicated in relieving menopausal symptoms are genistein and daidzein, and are also known as phytoestrogens.
 The half life of these molecules is about eight hours, which might explain why some studies have not consistently shown effectiveness of soy products for menopausal symptoms.
 Although red clover (Trifolium pratense) contains isoflavones similar to soy, the effectiveness of this herb for menopausal symptoms at relatively low concentrations points to a different mechanism of action.
+Genistein alone has been shown to reduce hot flashes.
+Equol produced by gut bacteria from daidzein has similar structure to human estradiol and can thus alleviate menopausal symptoms.
+Antibiotics and high fat diet (saturated animal fat, not unsaturated plant fat) reduce production of equol by gut bacteria.

 Other phytoestrogens

-It is believed that dietary changes that include a higher consumption of phytoestrogens from sources such as soy, red clover, ginseng, and yam may relieve hot flashes.
+Dietary changes that include a higher consumption of phytoestrogens from sources such as soy, red clover, ginseng, and yam may relieve hot flashes.